Islands (The Band album): Critical reception

 Retrospective comments on the album have been mixed to negative.
 Reviewing the 1991 reissue, John Bauldie in Q called the album "a ragbag of old outtakes and otherwise unplaceable new numbers."
 In a retrospective review for AllMusic, William Ruhlmann praised the band's playing, as well as Manuel's vocals on "Georgia in My Mind", but felt the album ultimately fell short of the standards set by the band's earlier work.
 Aaron describes Islands as a "half-baked, phoned-in effort" which results in an "underwhelming swan song" for the group's original lineup.
-However, some songs on Islands have been retrospectively singled out for praise.
-In a retrospective of the band's catalog, Rolling Stone singled out "Christmas Must Be Tonight", "The Saga of Pepote Rouge", and "Georgia on My Mind" as highlights.
-American Songwriter also praised "Christmas Must Be Tonight", stating the song "rises way above your typical rock holiday fare", as well as highlighting Danko's vocals and noting the song as "one of the last examples of the special chemistry that epitomized [the Band's] original lineup."
+Some songs on Islands have been retrospectively singled out for praise.
+In a retrospective of the band's catalog, Rolling Stone described "Christmas Must Be Tonight", "The Saga of Pepote Rouge", and "Georgia on My Mind" as highlights.
+American Songwriter also praised "Christmas Must Be Tonight", stating the song "rises way above your typical rock holiday fare", as well as highlighting Danko's vocals and describing the song as "one of the last examples of the special chemistry that epitomized [the Band's] original lineup."